 “Imagine if we were sitting in the cottage tonight, and a face suddenly appeared at the window” I chuckled, as I navigated a sandy, forested path - ”Here’s Johnny…” images whizzing through my mind.
 And on we cycled.

 Danish beaches are beautiful.
 Neither of us are good at sun bathing, but we’re good at yomping.
-So the bracing breeze and long stretch of white sand was perfect.
-We didn’t even feel guilty for being too restless (or too susceptible to sunburn) to stretch out and soak up the rays.
+So the bracing breeze and long stretch of white sand was ideal.
+We didn’t even feel bad about being too restless or too susceptible to sunburn to stretch out and soak up the rays.
 Instead, we marched up the beach far as we could go.
 And then turned round and then marched all the way back again.

 We went got back to the cottage.
 Night fell, I made a gin and tonic.
 And then quite a remarkable thing happened.
 Tom suddenly shot upstairs, shot back down again, fell on one knee and proposed.
 Then another extraordinary thing happened.
 There was a tap…tap…tap on the glass, and an uplit-face appeared at the window…